Andreea34/scrollbox/README.md

 #### Height Control

 By default, Scrollbox containers have a minimum height of 200px.
 This is to prevent content from becoming too small to interact with on smaller screens.
-You can specify different height limits for each .scrollbox container using inline styles (CSS) with {min-height} and {max-height}.
+You can specify different height limits for each container using inline styles (CSS) with {min-height} and {max-height}.

-This .scrollbox will never be _shorter_ than 50px or _taller_ than 500px:
+This container will never be _shorter_ than 50px or _taller_ than 500px:

 ```html
 <div class="scrollbox" style="min-height: 50px; max-height: 500px;">...</div>